USEPA/TADAShiny/README.md

 TADAShiny::run_app()
 ```

+## Run Web Version

+Alternatively, you can run the web version of this application (<https://rconnect-public.epa.gov/TADAShiny/>).
+Beware that this version is not the most up to date and we recommend running the app from R studio instead if possible.

 ### Run in GitHub Codespaces
 This repository also has devcontainers to allow it to run in GitHub codespaces.
 To use those: